-165 3.
-Water masses
+3. Water masses

-167 3.1 Water mass definitions
+3.1.
+Water mass definitions

-We consider seven primary water masses that are found in the study region through the course of the year (Fig. 2).
+We consider seven water masses that are found in the study region through the course of the year (Fig. 2).
 Four of these are Pacific-origin waters.
-As discussed in the

-170 introduction, the two Pacific summer waters are Alaskan coastal water (ACW) and Bering summer water (BSW).
-Following earlier work, we define two classes of Pacific winter water: 171 172 Newly ventilated winter water (NVWW), which was formed via convective overturning in the winter preceding each survey, and remnant winter water (RWW).
-The latter product is 173 winter water that has been warmed either by solar heating after the pack ice recedes and/or by 174 mixing with summer waters arriving later in the season (Gong and Pickart, 2016).
-The three 175 176 remaining water masses are Atlantic water (AW), which resides seaward of the Chukchi shelf beneath the Pacific layer; meltwater/runoff (MWR), which is found near the surface; and 177 178 Siberian coastal water (SCW), which is advected southeastward in the Siberian coastal current (Fig. 1).
-The potential temperature-salinity (T-S) boundaries of the seven water 179 180 masses are shown in Fig. 2.
+As discussed in the introduction, the two Pacific summer waters are Alaskan coastal water (ACW) and Bering summer water (BSW).
+Following earlier work (e.g. Brugler et al., 2014; Pisareva et al., 2015; Gong and Pickart, 2015), we define two classes of Pacific winter water: Newly ventilated winter water (NVWW), which was formed via convective overturning in the winter preceding each survey, and remnant winter water (RWW).
+The latter product is winter water that has been warmed either by solar heating after the pack ice recedes and/or by mixing with summer waters arriving later in the season (Gong and Pickart, 2015).
+The three remaining water masses are Atlantic water (AW), which resides seaward of the Chukchi shelf beneath the Pacific layer; meltwater/runoff (MWR), which is found near the surface; and Siberian coastal water (SCW), which is advected southeastward in the Siberian coastal current (Fig. 1).
+The potential temperature-salinity (T-S) boundaries of the seven water masses are shown in Fig. 2.
 These should be considered approximate boundaries since there are interannual variations in the water masses (e.g. Pisareva et al., 2015).
-However, they 181 suffice for our purposes and are consistent with previous studies of the region (e.g. Brugler et 182 al., 2014; Gong and Pickart, 2015; Pisareva et al., 2015).
-183
+However, they suffice for our purposes and are consistent with previous studies of the region (e.g. Brugler et al., 2014; Gong and Pickart, 2015; Pisareva et al., 2015).

-3.2 Water masses inside Herald Canyon
+3.2.
+Water masses inside Herald Canyon

-The hydrographic observations inside Herald Canyon show a similar pattern between the 186 years for most sections at depths below 25 m, especially in the eastern part of the channel.
-In 187 general, there is warm, less saline summer water on the eastern side, associated with strong 188 189 northward velocities (Figs. 3-5).
-On the western side there is colder and more saline water, 190 with weaker or even southward velocities.
-This is most obvious at the head of the canyon, but the pattern remains nearly the same farther to the north.
-The following analysis is based on 191 192 the above-defined water masses, and in Fig. 6 we use color coding to distinguish the different 193 water types.
+The hydrographic observations inside Herald Canyon show a similar pattern between the years for most sections at depths below 25 m, especially in the eastern part of the channel.
+In general, there is warm, less saline summer water on the eastern side, associated with strong northward velocities (Figs. 3-5).
+On the western side there is colder and more saline water, with weaker or even southward velocities.
+This is most obvious at the head of the canyon, but the pattern remains generally the same farther to the north.
+The following analysis is based on the above-defined water masses, and in Fig. 6 we use color coding to distinguish the different water types.